trivikr/jest-process-env/README.md

-# jest-self-signed-certificate
+# jest-process-env

-Repo for basic testing Jest
+Repo for testing process.env with jest

 - `yarn` or `npm install` to install dependencies
 - `npm test` to run tests